What Is the RADIUS Protocol and How Does It Work?

 Is RADIUS Still Relevant?

-The RADIUS protocol is highly relevant today.
-It’s an Authentication, Authorization, and Accounting solution that offers secure identity verification, continuous trust validation, extensive customization, and flexible scalability.
+The RADIUS network protocol is highly relevant because it's a modern authentication, authorization, and accounting (AAA) solution offering secure identity verification, continuous trust validation, extensive customization, and flexible scalability.

-RADIUS is ideal for enterprise organizations and any business with a complex network, including wired and wireless access, network devices (including unmanaged and IoT devices), remote users, and more.
+RADIUS is ideal for enterprises and any business with a complex network involving wired and wireless access, network devices (including unmanaged and IoT devices), remote users, and other unique requirements.